-Summer days have come and gone, and for many Canadians, it’s almost time to close up the cottage and say “goodbye” until next spring.
-Check these 10 steps off your list as you prepare to leave your home-away-from-home for the season:
+Summer days have come and gone, and if you haven’t taken measures to winterize your cottage, it’s almost time to close it up and say goodbye until next spring.
+Check these 10 tasks off your list as you prepare to leave your home-away-from-home for the winter months:

 - Inspect your septic tank.
 If your cottage has a septic system, be sure to follow the manufacturer’s service recommendations and timelines.
 If your system is due for an inspection, call in a professional to make sure it’s functioning properly before you close up to avoid any surprises in the spring.

 - Keep the sump pump pumping.
 If your cottage has a sump pump, make sure it stays in good working order all winter long, or you could experience flooding when the snow starts to melt.

 - Drain your pipes.
 Turn off your water supply and drain your pipes and all water containers to prevent them from freezing (and possibly bursting).